Specialists in Barrington IL accurately identify penicillin allergy with thorough test for correct treatment

 It cannot be overstated that just because you had some of these symptoms in the past, it does not mean they lingered into adulthood.
 Moreover, you may never have had a true penicillin allergy.
 Sometimes undiagnosed or undetected viruses can be mistaken for allergies.

 This is where accurate testing comes into play to assure the diagnosis is correct.
 Drs.
-Askenazi, Hahn, and Patel will use skin testing and blood tests to confirm penicillin (or another condition or allergen) is to blame.
+Askenazi, and Hahn will use skin testing and blood tests to confirm penicillin (or another condition or allergen) is to blame.
 Proper diagnosis is critical for at least a couple of reasons:

 - By falsely placing blame on this drug, more costly and less effective drugs may be prescribed needlessly.